Canon EF 28-300mm f/3.5-5.6 USM L IS - Review / Test Report - Analysis

 Page 2 of 3

-The level of distortions is very well under control for a 10.7x
+The level of distortion is very well under control for a 10.7x

 zoom lens.
-At 28mm distortions are most pronounced with a medium
+At 28mm distortion is most pronounced with a medium

-degree of barrel distortions (1.77%).
+degree of barrel distortion (1.77%).
 At all other tested focal

-lengths there're only marginal pincushion distortions (around 0.5%).
+lengths there is only marginal pincushion distortion (around 0.5%).

 As usual you should expect more distortions towards closer focus distances.

 The EF 28-300mm f/3.5-5.6 USM L IS is a full frame lens so it can take advantage